Residents across Stoke-on-Trent are being urged to contact their GP if they’re experiencing or worried about signs of dementia.

 - Confusion about time or place

-Stoke-on-Trent City Council is working with partners and dementia support services across Staffordshire to support two community showcase events during Dementia Action Week (DAW).
-DAW is a campaign running between 16 May and 22 May 2022, led by Alzheimer’s Society, to raise awareness of dementia and improve the lives of people affected by it.
+September is World Alzheimers month and the authority is working with partners and dementia support services across Staffordshire to support two community showcase events at Hanley Indoor Market on Wednesday 22 September and Longton Market on Friday 24 September to raise awareness of dementia and to improve the lives of people affected by it.
+Both events take place from 10am to 2pm.

 “Please don’t be scared about the symptoms of dementia – if you’re worried, contact your GP as soon as you can and they will be able to advise on the next steps.
 It’s important to remember that not everybody with these symptoms will be diagnosed with dementia, but if you’re worried about them, they do need to be checked out.